Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 Welcome to this straightforward guide designed to walk you through the process of installing and starting a ARK Survival Ascended Server on Linux.
 This guide is tailored for beginners, so no extensive prior knowledge is required.

 ## Additional Notes for Other Distributions
-If you're not using Ubuntu, the installation commands may differ.
+If you're not using Ubuntu, the installation commands for the System Preparation may differ.
 For example, Fedora or CentOS users would typically use `yum` or `dnf` instead of `apt-get`.
-It's crucial to consult your distribution's documentation for the equivalent packages or commands to ensure a smooth setup process.
+You have to look for the equivalent packages or commands to ensure a smooth setup process.

 ## System Preparation